Caesar (title): Crisis of the Third Century

 Despite the best efforts of these emperors, however, the granting of this title does not seem to have made succession in this chaotic period any more stable.
 Almost all caesares would be killed before, or alongside, their fathers, or, at best, outlive them for a matter of months, as in the case of Hostilian.
 The sole caesar to successfully obtain the rank of augustus and rule for some time in his own right was Gordian III, and even he was heavily controlled by his court.

 Tetrarchy and Diarchy

-On 1 March 293, Diocletian established the Tetrarchy, a system of rule by two senior emperors and two junior colleagues.
-The two coequal senior emperors were styled identically to previous Emperors, as Imperator Caesar NN.
-Pius Felix Invictus Augustus (Elagabalus had introduced the use of Pius Felix, "Pious and Blessed", while Maximinus Thrax introduced Invictus, "Unconquered") and were called the augusti.
+In 293, Diocletian established the Tetrarchy, a system of rule by two senior emperors and two junior colleagues.
+The two coequal senior emperors were styled identically to previous Emperors, as augustus (in plural, augusti).
 The two junior colleagues were styled identically to previous Emperors-designate, as nobilissimus caesar.
 Likewise, the junior colleagues retained the title caesar upon becoming full emperors.

-The Tetrarchy collapsed as soon as Diocletian stepped down in 305, as emperors Constantine I and Maxentius fought to establish their own imperial dynasty.
-This system was abandoned (though the four quarters of the empire survived as praetorian prefectures) in favour of two equal, territorial emperors, one in the Latin-speaking West and other in the Greek-speaking East.
+The caesares of this period are sometimes referred as "emperors", with the Tetrarchy being a "rule of four emperors", despite being clearly subordinate of the augusti and thus not actually sovereigns.